 Yes.
-Your application must include a letter of recommendation in order to be complete.
+Your application must include a letter of recommendation from UGA faculty or staff in order to be complete.

 Who should write my letter of recommendation?

-A letter of recommendation should come from an individual who knows you well in an academic and/or professional capacity.
+A letter of recommendation should come from an UGA faculty or staff who knows you well in an academic and/or professional capacity.
 Ideally, such a letter would come from faculty in your field of study at UGA who can speak to what you will potentially contribute to your selected Experiential Learning activity.
-The letter of recommendation should be sent by the recommender, not the student.

 Can I submit more than one application?